luukvanderduim/rust-vec-array-perf/README.md

 # Rust Vector and Array performance differences

 This repository contains sample code showcasing differences in performance occuring on most platforms tested.

-Rust follows the philosophy of "zero-cost abstrations", which was introduced with C++ to describe higher-level data structures and algorithms built in the language and its standard library providing the same performance as optimal low-level code.
+Rust follows the philosophy of "zero-cost abstractions", which was introduced with C++ to describe higher-level data structures and algorithms built in the language and its standard library providing the same performance as optimal low-level code.

 ## Code illustrating the issue

 The sample code provided in both stable [Rust](https://github.com/supercurio/rust-vec-array-perf/tree/master/rust) and [C++11](https://github.com/supercurio/rust-vec-array-perf/tree/master/cpp)